RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     that the relevant application uses it's own dedicated Perl interpreter.
 Please check your Apache config files in the directory */etc/apache2/sites-enabled* and add the setting in case it is missing.

-After finishing the installation tutorial, please login to the OTOBO Admin Area ``Admin -> Packages`` to install all required OTOBO OPM packages.
+After finishing the installation tutorial, please log in to the OTOBO Admin Area ``Admin -> Packages`` to install all required OTOBO OPM packages.

 The following OPM packages and OTRS "Feature Addons" need NOT and should NOT be installed, as these features are already available in the OTOBO standard: